-- The practice held a register of patients living in vulnerable circumstances including those with a learning disability.
-Annual reviews were provided for patients with learning disabilities by a lead GP using a nationally recognised tool. - If vulnerable patients failed to attend or respond to invites for annual reviews, these patients would be discussed at clinical meeting to identify any risk and alternative means of engaging patients. - The practice regularly worked with multi-disciplinary teams in the case management of vulnerable people. - It had told vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+- The practice held a register of patients living in vulnerable circumstances including those with a learning disability. - The practice regularly worked with multi-disciplinary teams in the case management of vulnerable people. - It had told vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
 Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.